 The interest rates charged or granted by the Bank are determined by a committee with oversight by Board of Directors.
 These interest rates are set within a bank determined by the Central Bank of Myanmar.
 As at 31 March 2025, the interest rates on loans are subject to the following maximum caps:

-Loans and advances:
+Loans and advances: 13% per annum

-Overdraft:
+Overdraft: 13% per annum

-Staff Loan
+Staff Loan 8% per annum

-SME

-7.5% - 15% per annum
+SME 7.5% - 15% per annum

 As at 31 March 2025, the interest rates on deposits are subject to the following minimums: